4-6-2: Broad gauge

 In 1924, the Locomotive Standards Committee of the Indian Government recommended eight basic types of locomotive for use on the sub-continent, three of which were 4-6-2s.
 These were the XA class for branch line passenger working, the XB class for light passenger trains and the XC class for heavy passenger trains.
 The Vulcan Foundry built large numbers of all these classes for the different Indian railways between the late 1920s and early 1930s, beginning with fourteen each for the East Indian Railway Company (EIR) and the Great Indian Peninsula Railway (GIPR) in 1927.

 In 1937, two XP class locomotives were built for the GIPR by Vulcan Foundry.
 These were experimental locomotives that formed the basis for India's renowned WP class, designed by Railway Board designers in India specifically to use low-calorie, high-ash Indian coal.
 The WP class was introduced after World War II and remained the most prestigious locomotive of the Indian Railways (IR) until the 1980s.
 A few reconditioned WP class locomotives were later sold to countries in the Middle East.

 There were also two WL classes.
 The first four locomotives, built in 1939 by Vulcan Foundry for the North Western State Railway, went to Pakistan upon the India-Pakistan partition.
 A second Indian WL class was introduced in 1955 and ten of these locomotives were built by Vulcan Foundry.

 Narrow gauge

 The Bengal Nagpur Railway had a saturated C class, a superheated CS class, and a CC class comprising C class locomotives that had been converted from saturated to superheated steam.

 The South India Railway (SIR) ordered six YB class and two XB class Pacific locomotives from the Vulcan Foundry in 1928.

 The Mysore State Railway had the E, ES and ES/1 4-6-2 classes.

 The Scindia State Railway had a class of eight NM class locomotives, built by W. G. Bagnall in 1931.

 The only post-World War II 4-6-2s on narrow gauge Indian Railways were the five ZP class locomotives with six-wheel tenders, built by Nippon Sharyo in Japan in 1954.

 Indonesia

-The earliest Pacific classes in Indonesia were the NISM 371 of the Nederlandsch-Indische Spoorweg Maatschappij (NISM), the private railway company that had opened the first railway line in Central Java in 1873, and the class C51 of the Staatsspoorwegen (State Railway).
-Both were built in 1910 by the North British Locomotive Company and Beyer, Peacock & Company respectively.